USA (Honolulu, New York) · c. 1900–present (codified: 1930s–1960s)

 The "Tattoo Renaissance" of the 1970s–80s, led by artists like Ed Hardy, Don Nolan, and Mike Malone (who inherited Sailor Jerry's shop), brought traditional tattooing from the margins to mainstream art appreciation.
 Today, "trad" remains the most widely practiced tattoo style worldwide — its bold readability and timeless motifs proving that the fundamentals never go out of style.

-Key Traditional Tattoo Artists
+Key Traditional Tattoo artists

 SJ